Berlin | Travel Guide

 The are other options available for tourists including either the Berlin Welcome Card, or, the City Tour Card.
 Both offer discounts on travel and attractions so its worth checking to see how much you can save depending on what and where you want to go.

-With most UK mobile networks adopting the same price plan in Europe as the UK, using your phone IN Germany to help you get around shouldnt be a problem.
-We love Citymapper zaas a recommendation for another app (alongside the trusty Google maps) to help guide you around Berlin.
+With most UK mobile networks adopting the same price plan in Europe as the UK, using your phone in Germany to help you get around shouldnt be a problem.
+We loved using Citymapper to guide us around Berlin.

 Driving in Berlin